 Students in grades K-6 visit the Media Center for weekly lessons and a book exchange.
-Classes include literature and book talks, library skills, research skills, novel engineering (a literature-based STEM unit), and technology lessons along with book exchange time.
-The library/media curriculum includes digital citizenship, evaluating information such as websites, and library and research skills, with technology embedded into lessons.
+Classes include literature and book talks, library skills, research skills, novel engineering (a literature-based STEM unit), and technology on top of a weekly book exchange time.
+The library/media curriculum includes digital citizenship, evaluating information such as websites, and library and research skills, with technology skills embedded into lessons.

 Students in Kindergarten and Grade 1 borrow one book at a time, while students in Grade 2-6 may borrow two books at a time.
 All students may borrow more books if needed for class projects or assignments.
 Students may also return and borrow books during open book exchange, so effectively they may borrow more than one or two books per week.
 The regular borrowing period is one week.

 There are no fines for overdue books, but students should not borrow more books until their previous books are returned.
 Families are responsible for replacement costs on lost or damaged materials per Board of Education policy, and replacement books are not generally accepted in lieu of lost book fines.